anthonysecco/public-lands-ha-sensor/README.md

 | API Status | 'On' if last refresh was successful.
 'Off' if last refresh failed. |
 | Last Successful Refresh | Timestamp of last referesh |

-These sensors will not populate with data unless the USPL Refresh Button is pressed
+These sensors will not populate with data unless the USPL Refresh Button is pressed.
+You may see 'unknown' after Home Assistant starts until the next button press.

+#### No Internet Connection Scenario
+In the event there's no connectivity, the sensors will retain their old values.
+API status will be set to 'off'.
+Once the condition clears, API status will be set to 'on' and all sensors will refresh.

 ### Buttons
 The integration will create one button